 I suggest that, having acknowledged that, it is reasonable that we determine whether—whether—anyone is culpable of criminality for the events of Bloody Sunday.
 Are the Government committed to ensuring that those who lost loved ones, on all sides of the conflict, have the means to pursue both justice and truth?

 The straightforward answer to that last question is yes, and I do not think there is any disagreement, on either side of the House, about that central aim.
 The question, of course—I think this is inherent in what the hon.
 Lady asked—is about the details of how.
-Once we have had a chance to announce to the House the results of the consultation, we will need to start work on the detailed reactions to that consultation, in order to formulate a Bill that will be acceptable to deliver what we are talking about in a way that works for all sides of the community in Northern Ireland.
+Once we have had a chance to announce to the House the results of the consultation, we will need to start work on the detailed reactions to that consultation, to formulate a Bill that will be acceptable to deliver what we are talking about in a way that works for all sides of the community in Northern Ireland.

 On the point about Bloody Sunday cases, the hon.
 Lady will of course be aware that the Director of Public Prosecutions recently announced, having reviewed all the various different cases, that all but one of them will not be taken forward.
 There is not enough evidence for any sort of reasonable prospect of a prosecution, so all but one of them have been withdrawn.